RiRe/GC-API/source/index.html.md

   "success": true,
   "faq": [
     {
+      "id": 2,
       "question":"WHERE CAN YOU PARK?",
-      "answer":"At our PreParty in Music Dome there is free parking."
+      "answer":"At our PreParty in Music Dome there is free parking.", "localization": {
+        "en": {
+          "question": "WHERE CAN YOU PARK?",
+          "answer": "At our PreParty in Music Dome there is free parking straight in front of the location.
+Because the Music Dome is located in the stadion of Roda JC Kerkrade, there are more than enough parking lots."
+        },
+        "de": {
+          "question": "WO KANN ICH PARKEN?",
+          "answer": "Bei unserer PreParty im Music Dome Kerkrade findest Du kostenlose Parkplätze direkt vor der Location.
+Da der Music Dome sich direkt im Stadiongebäude des Roda JC Kerkrade befindet, stehen hier genügend Stellplätze zur Verfügung."
+        }
+      }
     }
   ]
 }